microsoft/clrmd/Documentation/WalkingTheHeap.md

 As mentioned before, GC segments contain managed objects.
 You can walk all objects on a segment by starting at `GCHeapSegment.FirstObject` and repeatedly calling `GCHeapSegment.NextObject` until it returns 0.
 To get the type of an object, you can call GCHeap.GetObjectType.
-This returns a `GCHeapType` object, which we will cover in more detail in a later tutorial.
+This returns a `ClrType` object, which we will cover in more detail in a later tutorial.

 Here is an example of walking each object on each segment in the process and